-Week Topic Text Reading
+Week Topic Text Reading Assignment

-Assignment

-1 Introduction, course management; introduction to the Chapter 1
+1 Introduction, course management; introduction to the industrial engineering program Chapter 1

-industrial engineering program

-2 History and evolution of the industrial engineering Chapters 1 and 2
+2 History and evolution of the industrial engineering profession Chapters 1 and 2

-profession

 3 Professionalism, ethics, and career skills Course handout

 4 Industrial processes and manufacturing Chapter 3

 5 Facility layout and location Chapter 4

 6 Material handling, distribution, and routing Chapter 5

 7 Work design and measurement Chapter 6

 8 Operations planning and control Chapter 7

 9 Quality control Chapter 8

 10 Human factors Chapter 11

 11 Deterministic mathematical models Chapter 14

 12 Probabilistic models Chapter 15

 13 Project management Chapter 17

 14 Systems concepts Chapter 18

 15 IE curriculum; educational and career opportunities Course handout

-Department/School_Physics and AstronomyDate09/1/12 Course No. or Level_ENGR 201_TitleEngineering Graphics Semester hours_3Clock hours: Lecture3Laboratory0 PrerequisitesNone Enrollment expectation20 Indicate any course for which this course is a (an) modification N/A (proposed change in course title, course description, course content or method of instruction) substituteN/A alternateN/A (The proposed new course can be taken as an alternate to an existing course.)
-(The proposed new course can be taken as an alternate to an existing course.)
-Name of person preparing course descriptionDavid Peterson Department Chairperson's/Dean's Signature Provost's Signature Date of ImplementationSpring 2014 Date of School/Department approval Catalog description: This course introduces the student to the operation of a Computer Aided Drafting (CAD) system, with an emphasis on the design component, using AutoCAD as the computing tool.
+Department/School_Physics and AstronomyDate09/1/12 Course No. or Level_ENGR 201_Title_Engineering Graphics Semester hours_3_Clock hours: Lecture3_Laboratory_0 PrerequisitesNone Enrollment expectation 20 Indicate any course for which this course is a (an) modificationN/A (proposed change in course title, course description, course content or method of instruction) substituteN/A (The proposed new course replaces a deleted course as a General Education or program requirement.) alternateN/A (The proposed new course can be taken as an alternate to an existing course.)
+Name of person preparing course description David Peterson Department Chairperson's/Dean's Signature Provost's Signature Date of Implementation Spring 2014 Date of School/Department approval

+This course introduces the student to the operation of a Computer Aided Drafting (CAD) system, with an emphasis on the design component, using AutoCAD as the computing tool.
 The course includes interaction with a CAD station to produce technical drawings.
 The student will independently learn to produce drawings using AutoCAD and will learn the value of CAD and design in both industrial and service environments.

-2. What should the course do for the student?
+- 1. For Whom (generally?)
+Majors in industrial engineering - 2.
+What should the course do for the student?
 Industrial engineering students will learn the fundamentals of computer-aided design and learn to use the computer-based tools used to create those designs.
 Students will be able to use this knowledge in future courses such as manufacturing, facility planning, and human factors.